CamH04/AlbaOS/README.md

 **A 32-bit operating system built from scratch as a passion project.**

-AlbaOS is a fully functional operating system developed from the ground up, featuring a command-line interface, graphics capabilities, multitasking, networking, and a suite of built-in applications.
-This is a hobby project showcasing kernel development, system-level programming, and OS design principles.
+AlbaOS is a fully functional operating system developed from scratch, featuring a CLI, GUI, multitasking, networking, and a suite of built-in applications.
+This is a hobby project showcasing kernel development, system-level programming, and OS design patterns.

 ---